Panthers hand Lightning first home loss

 Volkov, who scored his first career goal Saturday, trimmed it to 4-2 just over a minute later from the left circle, but Barkov swooped in from the right, waited out McElhinney and popped in his fifth just 54 seconds later.

-However, Volkov and Johnson scored eight seconds apart to make it 5-4 after 40 minutes.
+However, Volkov and Johnson scored 48 seconds apart to make it 5-4 after 40 minutes.

-Stralman scored his first goal 59 seconds into the third for a 6-4 edge, and Florida killed a late penalty to win for just the third time in its last 12 visits to Tampa and for the first time in five years.

 --Field Level Media